LaunchCodeEducation/java-web-dev-curriculum/content/data-types/exercises/_index.md

 Write a new “Hello, World” program to prompt the user for their name and greet them by name.

-1. Follow steps 5-7 above to create a new `HelloWorld Class` inside of your `datatypes` folder.
+1. Follow steps 7 and 8 above to create a new `HelloWorld Class` inside of your `org.launchcode` folder.

 1. Add an `import` statement at the the top of the file to include `Scanner`:
    ```java